 Click below to read/download our behaviour policy:

 The ‘Pivotal’ approach to behaviour management

-Our staff have been trained in the Pivotal Education approach to behaviour management, which follows five distinct pillars to ensure consistency.
+Ridgeway staff have been trained in the Pivotal Education approach to behaviour management, which follows five pillars:

 - First attention to best conduct

 - Relentless routines

 - Restorative follow-up

 Our positive approach is based around staff influencing and managing the choices students make about their behaviour.
 This is achieved through:

 - An emphasis on positive statements